recyclarr/recyclarr/README.md

   executable.
 You can also use `--path` to customize the filename and location.
 - Open the generated YAML file from the previous step.
 At a minimum you must update the `base_url` and `api_key` settings for each service that you want to use.
-- Run `trash sonarr` and/or `trash.radarr` as needed to update those instances.
+- Run `trash sonarr` and/or `trash radarr` as needed to update those instances.

 The last step above will do a "basic" sync from the guides to Sonarr and/or Radarr.
 The starter YAML config is very minimal.
 See the next section for further reading and links to the wiki for